 Panasonic LX100 versus Olympus PEN-F

 The Panasonic Lumix DMC-LX100 and the Olympus PEN-F are two enthusiast cameras that were announced, respectively, in September 2014 and January 2016.
 The LX100 is a fixed lens compact, while the PEN-F is a mirrorless interchangeable lens camera.
 Both cameras are equipped with a Four Thirds sensor.
 The Panasonic has a resolution of 12.7 megapixel, whereas the Olympus provides 20.2 MP.
+Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.

 The physical size and weight of the Panasonic LX100 and the Olympus PEN-F are illustrated in the side-by-side display below.
 Three consecutive perspectives from the front, the top, and the back are presented.
 All width, height and depth dimensions are rounded to the nearest millimeter.
 You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left side – the LX100 – represents the basis for the calculations across all the size and weight measures).